We keep track of your iConsumer stock that we haven’t yet delivered to you. The stock you earn goes through three phases.

 allowing us to issue and transfer this stock.
 We utilize "book entry", which means that we never use paper certificates.
 There may be a fee associated with our issuing and transferring the stock to you.
 For more on certificates, please see this article

-IMPORTANT: In order to deliver your iConsumer stock to you, we must have your name, mailing address, and if you're a U.S. citizen or resident, your Social Security Number (SSN).
+IMPORTANT: In order to deliver your iConsumer stock to you, we must have your name, mailing address, a signed subscription agreement, and if you're a U.S. citizen or resident, your Social Security Number (SSN).
 These can be updated on the My Settings page.
+We may need a photo ID.

 In the SEC regulated world of stock ownership, delivering stock to you is called “transferring” stock.
 The SEC mandates that we use a “Transfer Agent” to do that.